That being said, pinpointing the source of your pain could really help your ability to treat it correctly.

 Alternate the shoulder or arm you use to carry your purse or briefcase.
 Even better, spread the weight evenly across your back by using a backpack (they’re available in stylish leather these days!).

 You’ve heard of acupuncture, now it’s time to get familiar with acupressure.
 With the help of a tennis ball and some time, you can target pressure points to get relief.
 Acupressure uses physical pressure instead of needles.
-Laying on your back with a tennis ball strategically beneath your buttocks, or running a tennis ball firmly along areas like the top of your calf or metatarsal bones could help.
+Laying on your back with a tennis ball strategically beneath your buttocks or running a tennis ball firmly along areas like the top of your calf or metatarsal bones could help.

 Why Getting the Best Mattress for Lower Back Pain Helps

 When you’re on a mattress that lets you sink over time, your spine is not super supported.
 You want your mattress to be like a BFF: always holding you up.
 Whether you need the best mattress for side sleepers with lower back pain or the best option for back sleepers, memory foam is a top-notch choice.
-A Layla Mattress has multiple layers of memory foam, including convoluted foam that enables air circulation.
+The Layla Memory Foam Mattress has multiple layers of memory foam, including convoluted foam that enables air circulation.

-When you wake up ready to tackle the day, you’re more likely to keep up with your new Sciatica exercise and stretching routines.
+When you wake up ready to tackle the day, you’re more likely to keep up with your new sciatica exercise and stretching routines.
 Plus, everything else that’s on your calendar.